The Lady of the Camellias: Summary and analysis

 Armand falls in love with Marguerite and ultimately becomes her lover.
 He convinces her to leave her life as a courtesan and to live with him in the countryside.
 This idyllic existence is interrupted by Armand's father, who, concerned with the scandal created by the illicit relationship, and fearful that it will destroy Armand's sister's chances of marriage, convinces Marguerite to leave.
 Until Marguerite is on her deathbed, Armand believes that she left him for another man, known as Count de Giray.
-He shows up at her side as she is dying, surrounded by her friends, and pledges to love her even after her death.
+He comes to her side as she is dying, surrounded by her friends, and pledges to love her even after her death.

 The story is narrated after Marguerite's death by two men, Armand and an unnamed frame narrator.
 Near the beginning of the novel, the narrator finds out that Armand has been sending camellia flowers to Marguerite's grave, to show that his love for her will never die.

-Some scholars believe that both the fictional Marguerite's illness and real life Duplessis's publicized cause of death, "consumption", was a 19th-century euphemism for syphilis, as opposed to the more common meaning of tuberculosis.
+Some scholars believe that Marguerite's gruesome illness, i.e. tuberculosis, was also employed by Dumas fils as a metaphor that contemporary audiences might have recognised for syphilis; casting “consumption” (a disease that was considered fashionable and alluring in women) as a physical manifestation of the sins of sexual and moral abandon, and Marguerite’s bloodletting and death as a purging of those sins.

 Dumas fils is careful to paint a favourable portrait of Marguerite, who despite her past is rendered virtuous by her love for Armand, and the suffering of the two lovers, whose love is shattered by the need to conform to the morals of the times, is rendered touchingly.
 In contrast to the Chevalier des Grieux's love for Manon in Manon Lescaut (1731), a novel by Abbé Prévost referenced at the beginning of La Dame aux Camélias, Armand's love is for a woman who is ready to sacrifice her riches and her lifestyle for him, but who is thwarted by the arrival of Armand's father.
 The novel is also marked by the description of Parisian life during the 19th century and the fragile world of the courtesan.